You are caring for someone who has dementia. Below are questions you may want to ask your health care provider to help you take care of that person.

 What is the best way to react when the person I am caring for becomes confused, hard to manage, or does not sleep well?

-- What can I do to help calm the person down?
+- What can I do to help the person calm down?

 - Are there activities that are more likely to agitate them?